Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 ### Tier-0 entries, excluding FediNuke

-This section has barely been started.
+This section is very unfinished.
+Receipt criteria and threshold is weaker than FediNuke.
+I encourage most admins to scroll through this list and decide what is or is not acceptable for their instance.

 {{< nofollow >}} {{< dd-id >}}

 baraag.net {#baraag}
 : Very well-known lolicon-friendly instance that [recently cleaned up its act enough to re-federate with misskey.io](https://archive.today/2023.08.05-203258/https://baraag.net/@satori/110837928178354824), but still focuses on lolisho artwork and may therefore pose a legal risk, depending on your jurisdiction.
+Consider blocking media if you wish to federate.

 berserker.town {#berserker}
 : [Refuses to moderate hate speech](https://web.archive.org/web/20230730180929/https://berserker.town/@mayonesa/107949925239774313) (the post in question has received reports, but [the admin tends to dig his heels in](https://web.archive.org/web/20230730185902/https://berserker.town/@thor/110731212646060568) when it comes to this stuff).
 [About page](https://web.archive.org/web/20230730181711/https://berserker.town/about) doesn't ban such content.
 : Permissive policies have made space for [anti-diversity eugenics dogwhistles](https://archive.today/2023.08.10-192342/https://berserker.town/@mayonesa/110730803970638239) evolving into [xenophobic eugenics](https://web.archive.org/web/20230810192310/https://berserker.town/@mayonesa/110667720613227224).

-crlf.ninja {#crlf}
-: Instance admin [endorses sending toxic racist slurs and being "horrible"](https://web.archive.org/web/20230731191030/https://thechimp.zone/notice/AYGJJeBPdUXSuC7Fui) to people for blocking instances.
-Admin [participated in a transphobic dogpiling campaign](https://web.archive.org/web/20230730231641/https://ryona.agency/notice/AY8AHumTq4cb2lik76).
-[Admin publicizes blocks](https://archive.ph/hASVN).

 federated.fun {#federated-fun} OR wikileaks2.org
 : [Blatant transphobia from admin](https://web.archive.org/web/20230731162711/https://federated.fun/notice/AX46KDxhSkSNkxbSvw).
 Admin profile [pinned an extremely transphobic post](https://web.archive.org/web/20230805061250/https://ryona.agency/notice/AYMq4VFzPr2yEcvG3k).